This is the character sheet for Glitter Force.

 - Holy Hand Grenade: Let's just say you don't want to be on the receiving end of her light-based attacks.
 Especially her Cinderella Happy Shower and Happy Shower Shining.

-- In a Single Bound: She can jump higher than the other Cures.
+- In a Single Bound: Cure Happy's secondary ability.
+She can make powerful leaps and jumps way higher than the other Cures.

 - Iron Butt Monkey: The Aesop of the Kyoto trip is that Miyuki has to learn to be this.

 - Ironic Name: To a high degree.
 Despite her Dub Name Change being Glitter Lucky, she's anything but in Episode 13.